GFlorio/gflorio.github.io/cv.md

 # Curriculum Vitæ

-If you are a recruiter, you might want to check out my [Experience Summary](/summary), where I tell a bit about my work experience with several tools and methods, sorted by keywords.
+> **If you are a recruiter, you might want to check out my [Experience Summary](/summary),
+> where I tell a bit about my work experience with several tools and methods, sorted by keyword.**

 ## <i class="fa fa-briefcase"></i> Work History